pythagoras-19/contact-center/README.md

 - Inspired by modern contact center interfaces
 - Designed for optimal user experience

+## 📝 TODO

+1. **User Authentication**
+   Add secure login/logout for agents and customers.
+2. **Start New Chat**
+   Allow agents to initiate new chat threads with customers.
+3. **Edit & Delete Messages**
+   Enable editing and deleting of messages for agents.
+4. **Real-Time Updates**
+   Implement WebSocket or polling for instant message delivery.
+5. **Message Status Indicators**
+   Show when messages are delivered, read, or failed.
+6. **Search & Filter Chats**
+   Add search and filter functionality for chat history.
+7. **Agent Assignment & Transfer**
+   Allow chats to be assigned or transferred between agents.
+8. **Customer Profile View**
+   Display customer info and chat history in the sidebar or chat area.
+9. **Analytics Dashboard**
+   Show chat volume, response times, and agent performance metrics.
+10. **Production Deployment**
+    Set up CI/CD and deploy the app securely to a cloud provider.

 ---

 **Made with ✨ and lots of 💜**